Skip to Content

 Service-to-service connections inside the SPCS compute pool

 The control plane is the only service that talks to all the others.
-It reads and writes Postgres for metadata, publishes to Redis when it triggers an event-ingest path that needs in-process buffering, and dispatches sync, loader, identity, trait, journey, and agent work as one-shot SPCS job services.
-The event-ingest service writes to Redis only; the forwarder consumes from Redis and writes both to destinations (through the bound EAIs) and to your Snowflake databases via the warehouse you bound at install.
+It reads and writes Postgres for metadata, publishes to Redis when it accepts incoming events on its /v1/* endpoints, and dispatches sync, loader, identity, computed attribute, orchestration, and agent work as one-shot SPCS job services.
+The forwarder consumes from Redis and writes both to destinations (through the bound EAIs) and to your Snowflake databases via ZEOTAP_ADMIN_WH, the warehouse the application provisions at install time.

 Job services don’t have a long-running connection to the rest of the graph.
 When the control plane creates one, it passes the work payload through SPCS service arguments.
-The job opens its own connections to Postgres (for run-state writes), to the customer warehouse (for SQL execution), and to whatever EAIs the work requires.
+The job posts run-state updates back to the control plane over HTTP (authenticated by a run-scoped JWT), and opens its own connections to ZEOTAP_ADMIN_WH for SQL execution and to whatever EAIs the work requires.
 When the job finishes, SPCS removes the service.

 The proxy chain